Quantum entanglement recognition: Results

-As a next step we aim to explore quantum entanglement recognition in nonequilibrium dynamics.
-This is of particular importance for many quantum simulator platforms, where it is much more natural to realize time evolution than for instance ground state preparation.
-Here, we will be exclusively interested in whether the ANN trained on an image library composed out of $H_{\rm TFI+}$ eigenstates and random product states is capable of generalizing to dynamics.
-For details see Appendix~\ref{AppB} and~\ref{AppC}.
 As a benchmark, we consider the evolution of randomly polarized states under $H_{{\rm TFI}+}$.
-The resulting prediction for the entanglement entropy $S^{\rm ANN}_n(t)$ (green curve), based on its statistical image time series, in comparison to the exact real-time evolution $S(t)$ (black curve) is shown in Fig.~\ref{Fig.3}(a) for a specific instance (dashed lines) and averaged over 100 different initial randomly polarized states (solid lines) with a shaded region indicating the associated standard deviation.
-As one can see, the network recognizes the essential features of the dynamics such as the fast initial growth or even the temporal fluctuations in the long-time dynamics.
+The resulting prediction for the entanglement entropy $S^{\rm ANN}(t)$ (green curve), based on its statistical image time series, in comparison to the exact real-time evolution $S(t)$ (black curve) is shown in Fig.~\ref{Fig.3}(a) for a specific instance (thin green/black lines) and averaged over 100 different initial randomly polarized states (solid lines) with a shaded region indicating the associated standard deviation of the error in the network prediction.
+As one can see, the network is able to almost precisely predict the entanglement dynamics, achieving essentially vanishing error for $S(t)$ under unitary evolution across the timescales probed.